 previousElementSibling Property in javascript

-The previousElementSibling property in JavaScript is a read-only property that returns the element immediately preceding the specified element in the document’s DOM tree, skipping any non-element nodes (such as text nodes or comments).
+property in JavaScript is a read-only property that returns the element immediately preceding the specified element in the document’s DOM tree, skipping any non-element nodes (such as text nodes or comments).
 It allows you to access the sibling element that comes before a particular element.

-Here’s an example to illustrate the usage of previousElementSibling:
+Here’s an example to illustrate the usage of previousElementSibling

 <ul>